cykorteam/cykorteam.github.io/2025/02/2025-02-01-Write-Up-AlpacaHack.markdown

 print("encrypted flag:", pow(bytes_to_long(padded_flag), e, n))
 ```

-The challenge uses SageMath server for an RSA challenge, which implies that the challenge will use some unusual functions.
+The challenge uses a SageMath server for an RSA challenge, which implies that the challenge will use some unusual functions.
 Also, we can notice public exponent `e` is unusually small.

-We can immediately think of the case where `e` not being coprime to the ring's multiplicative order `(p - 1) * (q - 1)`.
-Let's think what will be printed when that happens.
+We can immediately think of the case where `e` is not coprime to the ring's multiplicative order `(p - 1) * (q - 1)`.
+Let's think about what will be printed when that happens.

-Generally, function `nth_root` is not supposed to be calculated on unfactored composite modulo rings, especially like this case when `n` is big, however by calling `pari.addprimes(p)`, the internal factorization is finished, and it can be assumed the result would be CRT of `nth_root` results on prime moduli.
+Generally, function `nth_root` is not supposed to be calculated on unfactored composite modulo rings, especially in this case when `n` is big, however by calling `pari.addprimes(p)`, the internal factorization is finished, and it can be assumed the result would be CRT of `nth_root` results on prime moduli.

 If $e \nmid p - 1$, we know the result of `nth_root` is unique, and SageMath knows that too.
 However, SageMath also knows that the result of `nth_root` is not unique when $e \mid p - 1$.

-Which is why `all` parameter exists in SageMath's `nth_root`.
+Which is why the `all` parameter exists in SageMath's `nth_root`.
 ```python
 sage: p = 0x10001
 sage: Fp = GF(p)